wikicrafter/BPTYNTK/conint.md

 * Continuous integration

 > This system makes solving problems easier and makes the development process faster
-> It also used by large teams
+> It's also used by large teams